mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 <!-- Challenge by Papert - valuing the concrete - how much is this in opposition - and what is the practical resolution by teachers needing to teach to the test? -->

-## Inclusive, Concrete and  Student-led Approaches
+## Inclusive, Concrete and  Student-led Approaches vs Classroom Approaches

-Inclusive / student-led approaches.

-Could move expansive framing here.
-The tactics above are useful - but they assume a set status quo or lessons following a certain format.
+Classroom tactics above are useful - but they assume a set status quo or lessons following a certain format.
 We should advocate for something better.
 We have a duty given increased needs for inclusion.

 Inclusive / student-led approaches can take many forms, but they are are different from the tactics above in the following ways.